webix-hub/docs/data/desktop/crossdomain_loading.md

 Standard loading will fail in this case as all browsers block all cross-domain operations for the sake of safety even if you try using a different port.

-Nevertheless, there're technoques to overcome this problems.
+Nevertheless, there are techniques to overcome these problems.
 With Webix lib, you can use two of them:

 - Cross-Origin Resource Sharing to perform types of requests;
 - JSONP Loading for GETting data only.